-$$C(x) = H''(x)[1 + H'(x)^2]^{-3/2}$$ (6)
+$$C(k) = H''(k) \left[1 + H'(k)^2 \right]^{-3/2}$$ (6)

 The curvature graph tail (Fig. 9d) may fluctuate and complicate the detection of the zero curvature.
-Instead, we look at the first and second derivatives H'(x) and H''(x) separately.
+Instead, we look at the first and second derivatives H'(k) and H''(k) separately.
 The threshold value T_2 is selected as an inflection point at the right side of the second derivative graph (Fig. 9e).
 A similar point in the first derivative graph T_1 is used as a control value.
 We select the threshold as an average value between first and second derivative inflection points to smooth the threshold detection outcome.
-If the points initially laid close to each other, the averaged threshold $T = (T_1 + T_2)/2$ would not deviate too far from T_2 .
+If the points initially lay close to each other, the averaged threshold $T = (T_1 + T_2)/2$ would not deviate too far from T_2 .
 If the difference between T_1 and T_2 is high, the smoothing prevents the threshold from being too strict and leaving weak wakes undetected.

 In the case of the lidar data, the derivative plots have strong oscillations.
-Therefore, we fit a polynomial function on the range between intensity I_k , corresponding to the most prominent local extremum and maximum intensity $I{max} = 1$.
+Therefore, we fit a polynomial function on the range between intensity I_k , corresponding to the most prominent local extremum and maximum intensity $I{\text{max}} = 1$.
 We fit a function $F(k) = a_1 + a_2/k^5$, since the corresponding fit returned low root-mean-square error (RMSE) while not altering the inflection point location significantly.

 After the threshold is found, we apply it to the data as described in Eq.
 (4) and obtain a binary matrix WP that represents thresholded data.
 Each matrix point corresponds to an image pixel.
 Because of the wake irregularity, especially in the lidar scan, the method usually detects several clusters of high-intensity points.
 Any cluster may be a part of a wake as well as falsely detected noise.
-We do not yet distinguish between wake and noise and refer to all detected clusters as 'wake shapes'.
-Due to
+We do not yet distinguish between wake and noise and refer to all detected clusters as "wake shapes".
+Due to the code implementation, the detected points belong to the same shape as long as the constituting points are adjacent in the matrix WP.
+The shapes touching only by the corners are considered to be separate shapes.